-Solid waste that is excreted from the body moves slowly down the intestines, and, under normal circumstances, the resultant stool exits through the rectum and then anus.
+Solid waste that is excreted from the body moves slowly down the intestines, and, under normal circumstances, the resultant stool exits through the rectum and then the anus.
 Damage to the rectum can result in bowel problems, including rectal bleeding, diarrhea, or urgency.

 Overall, it is more common with radiation therapy to have slightly lower rates of overall bowel function compared with surgery.
 This is temporary and largely resolves by 6 to 12 months post-treatment.